-- To understand and explore the scope of biofuels the most efficient renewable source of energy. - To develop the expertise in the technology pertaining to their generation and employment inordertosurrogatetheexistingconventionalfuelsandhencestrivestowardssustainabledevel opment - Togivewaytothebolstergreentechnologyand inclinetowardsmoreecofriendlyoptions.
+- To understand and explore the scope of biofuels, the most efficient renewable source of energy. - To develop the expertise in the technology pertaining to their generation and employment in order to surrogate the existing conventional fuels and hence strives towards sustainable development - To give way to bolster green technology and incline towards more eco friendly options.